 At the same time, residential and business users are beginning to benefit from the head-to-head competion of long distance companies and equipment suppliers.
-As equal access for all long-distance carriers is successively instituted, the rivalry for the subscribers becomes feverish.
-The mighty AT&T has even started giving out to its users Green Stamps discount coupons for items various of merchandisel The rates of AT&T's competitors are already unregulated.
-AT&T recently lowered them by 6.1%, and it is offering customers block-buying schemes.
-The FCC approach seems to be let AT&T lower its prices to only slowly, so as to permit the growth of its competitors.
-Most likely, when AT&T's market share has fallen to about two-thirds of the total, its longdistance rates will be deregulated.
-A+ present, the firm claims that it is losing 5,000 customers a day, many of whom are among the heaviest callers.
-At the same time MCI in particular has embarked on a major investment program in transmission facilities in anticipation of further inroads into AT&T's business.
+As equal access for all long-distance carriers is successively instituted, the rivalry for subscribers becomes feverish. mighty AT&T has even started giving out to its users Green Stamps discount coupons for various items The merchandisel rates of AT&T's competitors are already unregulated.
+AT&T recently lowered them by 6.1%, and is offering customers block-buying The FCC approach seems to be schemes. let AT&T lower its prices only slowly, so as to permit the growth of its competitors.
+Most likely, when AT&T's market share has fallen to about two-thirds of the total, its lona⊷ distance rates will be deregulated.
+At present, the firm claims that it losing 5,000 customers a day, many of whom are among the heaviest callers.
+At the same time MCI in particular has embarked on a major investment program transmission facilities anticipation of further inroads AT&T's business.
 These developments are reducing customer rates steadily.
-The primary problem that customers have encountered is in the installation of private lines.
-Coordination problems between AT&T and the local companies created a major back have log of orders.
-But there is no reason to expect that the problem is more than transitional.
-The argument of economies of scale, perhaps the key economic underpinning for a maintenance monopolistic supply, of has shown itself to be largely irrelevant in this situation.
-Much more significant is that the existing rivalry is forcing the competitors to move their cost curves downwards.
-The move of the cost curves themselves, much more than the move along them, is а chief characteristic of the new regime.
-The reliance on this shift through the dynamics of market competitions, as opposed to the goal of moving down a static curve, is, in a nutshell, the difference of the new and the old American approaches.
+The primary problem that customers have encountered is in the installation of Coordination problems private lines. between AT&T and the local companies created a major back log of have orders.
+But there is no reason expect that the problem is more than transitional.
+The argument economies of scale, perhaps the key economic underpinning for a maintenance of monopolistic supply, has itself to be largely irrelevant in this situation.
+Much more significant is that the existing rivalry is forcing the competitors to move their curves downwards.
+The move of the cost curves themselves, much more than the chief move along them, is а characteristic of the new regime.
+The reliance on this shift through the dynamics of market competitions, as opposed to the goal of moving down a static curve, is, in a nutshell, difference of the new and the old American approaches.

-Another fundamental economic problem of competition in telecommunications, at present only in incipiency, has not been well its It is the problem anticipated. of unstable competition when marginal costs are quite low.
-With the expansion of the various long distance networks, may one soon reach overcapacity; with low marginal cost, price wars should then be expected that would not permit a recovery of total costs.
-In such circumstances, one can see the re-emergence of stabilizing rate regulation in the future, this time presiding over an oligopoly rather than a monopoly.
+fundamental Another economic ο£ competition problem telecommunications, at present only in incipiency, has not been well anticipated.
+It is the problem of competition when marginal unstable costs are quite low.
+With - the expansion of the various long distance networks, one may soon overcapacity; with low marginal cost, price wars should then be expected that would not permit a recovery of total costs.
+In such circumstances, one can see the re-emergence of stabilizing rate regulation in the future. time presiding over an oligopoly rather than a monopoly.
 The oligopoly would consist, in all likelihood, of the general carriers, AT&T, MCI, GTE, and ITT, with SBS (IBM), primarily as a business data carrier.
-Smaller and specialized carriers may find additional niches; most of the many present resellers will consolidate into entities linked to large major telecommunications firms.
-In the long run, one would also expect the Belldivested regional holding companies (RHCs) to enter long distance transmission.
-At present, they are prohibited from doing so under the Bell divestiture decree as an intermingling of monopolistic and competitive functions.
-However, the model of GTE combines those two functions which under a rigid separation would lend itself to the RHCs in the future.
-The competitive/non-competitive dichotomy is inherently doomed to failure in any event; in that sense the AT&T divestiture will not succeed, since the boundary between naturally monopolistic and competitive communications services is forever shifting.
-Nor will arbitrarily timed divestiture be able to institutionally freeze this tendency.
+Smaller and specialized carriers find may additional niches; most of the many present resellers will consolidate into large entities linked to major telecommunications firms.
+In the long run, one would also expect the Bellregional holding companies divested (RHCs) to enter long distance | transmission.
+At present, they are prohibited from doing so under the Bell divestiture decree as an intermingling monopolistic and competitive However, the model of GTE functions. which combines those two functions under a rigid separation would lend itself to the RHCs in the future. competitive/non-competitive dichotomy is inherently doomed to failure in event: in that sense the divestiture will not succeed, since the boundary between naturally monopolistic and competitive communications services forever shifting.
+Nor will arbitrarily timed divestiture be able institutionally freeze this tendency.